Corporate Challenge Racing Series (CCRS) is a program organized through the

 - Teams will be assigned to an A, B, C, D, or E Division.

-- The team captain must submit a Team Entry Roster by email to Jennifer Evans 8 DAYS before race day in order for the team to participate.
+- The team captain must submit a Team Entry Roster by email to CCRS Race Director 8 DAYS before race day in order for the team to participate.
 This roster

 is available on the Registration page.